Live Music at The Jazz Room

 David Jean is a 19-year old guitar player and singer-songwriter with a jazz background.
 He has released a solo album and is continuing his artistic efforts in many directions such as arranging and producing.

 Although rock music is his predominant direction, he still very much loves to play in any kind of genre or style that is accessible to him.
 He’s played for local artists such as Big Band Theory, Tim Moher and David Alexander while continuing his solo efforts.

-Also called David Jean, David is currently taking a break from his studies at Humber College’s music program and plans to make more music in the meantime.
+David is currently taking a break from his studies at Humber College’s music program and plans to make more music in the meantime.

-- David Cheon – Guitar
+- David Jean – Guitar

 - Ben Green – Drums

 Montreal-based Rémi-Jean LeBlanc has been active on the Canadian music scene since 2005 and has collaborated with an array of musicians in Montreal and other Canadian cities including Yannick Rieu, Jean-Michel Pilc, Marianne Trudel, Steve Amirault, Carol Welsman and Elizabeth Shepherd.
 R-J has also toured with different projects in Europe, China, Japan, Mexico, the US and Canada and has performed with international artists such as David Binney, Seamus Blake, Greg Osby, Terri Lyne Carrington, Ari Hoenig, Gilad Hekselman, Ben Wendel and Billy Hart.

 He has put out a third album as a leader in 2018, Déductions.
 The album features NYC guitarist Nir Felder, cuban pianist Rafael Zaldivar, Montreal-native Sam Joly on drums and offers an energetic, introspective take on rock-infused jazz.

 This event is brought to you by HopeSpring Cancer Support Center.

 Hot Jazz on a cool night.
 A fundraiser for HopeSpring.